maxzheng/great-life-guide/README.md

 -------------

 Life started about [4 billion years ago](https://en.wikipedia.org/wiki/Life) and has [evolved to the many species](https://en.wikipedia.org/wiki/Evolution) we have today.
 We interdepend on each other, even [microbes as they are a part of us](https://www.nytimes.com/2016/08/21/books/review/i-contain-multitudes-ed-yong.html).
 Therefore, humans are the same as other life forms except more intelligent.

-As we grow, there are many things changing inside us, so here are some highlights and a bit of advice:

-1. As a child, this is a great time to have fun as everything is new and exciting, so do savor the moments.
-Aside from having fun, it is also a great time to learn different skills that can accelerate latter stages of life.
-The brain just soaks up everything so easily, so why not.
-2. As a teen, a lot of hormones are at work during this time to develop the body.
-Just let them do their magic, but don't let them take over decision making.
-Always use your mind.
-Learn and experience everything that life has to offer with some care -- as long as you keep a healthy body and mind, everything is a go.
-School dominates this stage.
-It's important to develop a love for learning.
-That is what separates those that will have a a successful life and those that don't.
-3. As an adult, the final stage of life is also the beginning of the real life.
-The earlier stages are just preparation.
-This is the prime of your life where you can fully utilize your body and mind to make a difference in the world and really live the life that you want.
-At some point, hormones will influence you to find a mate and procreate, and you may become more loving and patient to care for your children so the human race continues on.
-Yay!
-Unfortunately, your body and mind will start to decline around age 40, so more effort is required to maintain health.

 What can life be like?
 ----------------------